-"Don't mind Mr. Joker," said the Princess to Dorothy.
-"He is considerably cracked in his head, and that makes him foolish."
+"Don't mind Mr. Joker," said the princess to Dorothy; "he is considerably cracked in his head, and that makes him foolish."

 "Oh, I don't mind him a bit," said Dorothy.
 "But you are so beautiful," she continued, "that I am sure I could love you dearly.
-Won't you let me carry you back to Kansas, and stand you on Aunt Em's mantel?
+Won't you let me carry you back to Kansas and stand you on Aunt Em's mantle-shelf?
 I could carry you in my basket."

-"That would make me very unhappy," answered the china Princess.
-"You see, here in our country we live contentedly, and can talk and move around as we please.
+"That would make me very unhappy," answered the china princess.
+"You see, here in our own country we live contentedly, and can talk and move around as we please.
 But whenever any of us are taken away our joints at once stiffen, and we can only stand straight and look pretty.
-Of course that is all that is expected of us when we are on mantels and cabinets and drawingroom tables, but our lives are much pleasanter here in our own country."
+Of course that is all that is expected of us when we are on mantle-shelves and cabinets and drawing-room tables, but our lives are much pleasanter here in our own country."

-"I would not make you unhappy for all the world!" exclaimed Dorothy.
-"So I'll just say good-bye."
+"I would not make you unhappy for all the world!" exclaimed Dorothy; "so I'll just say good-bye."

-"Good-bye," replied the Princess.
+"Good-bye," replied the princess.

 They walked carefully through the china country.
-The little animals and all the people scampered out of their way, fearing the strangers would break them, and after an hour or so the travelers reached the other side of the country and came to another china wall.
+The little animals and all the people scampered out of their way, fearing the strangers would break them, and after an hour or so the travellers reached the other side of the country and came to another china wall.

-It was not so high as the first, however, and by standing upon the Lion's back they all managed to scramble to the top.
-Then the Lion gathered his legs under him and jumped on the wall; but just as he jumped, he upset a china church with his tail and smashed it all to pieces.
+It was not as high as the first, however, and by standing upon the Lion's back they all managed to scramble to the top.
+Then the Lion gathered his legs under him and jumped on the wall; but just as he jumped he upset a china church with his tail and smashed it all to pieces.